How to have conversations about consent; before, during and after sex

 Let’s talk about sex

 Nervous?
 Who isn’t?
 Talking about sex doesn’t get that much easier.
 Not even after that first awkward chat you had while neck-deep in the wilds of puberty (but, that hair, though!).
-No matter your age or level of experience, it’s still a deeply personal and private subject matter.
-And for some people, it’s taboo.
-You should still talk about it.
+But the truth of the matter is that good communication is what makes great sex.
+It's also what makes respectful and consesual sex – so get talking.
 Here are a few ideas:

 Asking for consent: